babynus/projeqtor/branches/V9.1/projeqtor/docs/user/GlobalParameters.rst

   * Duration will always be displayed in days, whatever the workload unit.

-.. index:: Real work allocation (Behavior)
+.. index:: Real work allocation (Parameters)

+.. index:: Timesheet (Parameters)

 .. _realWorkAllocation-section: